Egypt businesses eye increased trade, investment with Saudi Arabia: HSBC report

 Egyptian businesses already investing in the Kingdom rank foreign ownership restrictions (31%) and market competition (31%) as the top barriers to increasing their investments.

-Commenting on the report, Todd Wilcox, HSBC Bank Egypt Deputy Chairman and CEO said: “Egypt continues to strengthen its strategic economic partnership with Saudi Arabia, as more than 7,0001 investment licenses have now been granted to Egyptian companies operating across the Kingdom in high growth sectors such as infrastructure, technology and food production.
+Commenting on the report, Todd Wilcox, HSBC Bank Egypt Deputy Chairperson and CEO, said: “Egypt continues to strengthen its strategic economic partnership with Saudi Arabia, as more than 7,0001 investment licenses have now been granted to Egyptian companies operating across the Kingdom in high-growth sectors such as infrastructure, technology and food production.

 The recent Saudi-Egyptian Investment and Promotion Agreement marks a critical milestone, offering investors from both countries enhanced legal safeguards, improved capital mobility and greater certainty as they expand their footprints.
 This presents a new phase of collaboration that is clearly reflected in the report insights.”